Key Takeaways

 Employment claims have different deadlines depending on the type of claim:

-- EEOC complaints (discrimination, harassment): 180 or 300 days from the discriminatory act, depending on circumstances
+- EEOC complaints (discrimination, harassment): 180 or 300 days from the discriminatory act, depending on the claim and agency coverage

 - Workers' comp retaliation: Two years